Ossubtus

 Ossubtus is a genus of fish in the family Serrasalmidae.
 It contains a single species, Ossubtus xinguense, the parrot pacu or eaglebeak pacu, The species is endemic to rapids in the Xingu River basin in the Brazilian Amazon.
-This endangered species is primarily a herbivore.
+This vulnerable species is primarily a herbivore.

 Description

 The body of Ossubtus xinguense is ovoid in shape.
 The profile of the snout is blunt.
 In young fish, the mouth is terminal (pointing forward); however, as the fish grows, the mouth turns downward and becomes strictly ventral in individuals longer than 5 cm.
 This gives the mouth a beak-like appearance.
 It reaches up to 25 cm in total length and about 380 g in weight.

 Range and habitat

 Ossubtus xinguense is restricted to rapids in the Xingu River basin in the Brazilian Amazon.
 It has been confirmed from Volta Grande do Xingu in the lower Xingu River and lower Iriri River near its confluence with Xingu, but possibly also occurs further upstream on these rivers (perhaps as far as São Félix do Xingu).

 This species is strictly rheophilic and found in rapids, but prefers sheltered, Podostemaceae-covered rocky crevices.
 Young individuals of up to 4 cm can be observed in schools of 20–30 individuals, sheltered under broad stones.